dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 Optional arguments for pcp_combine sum command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5. The **-pcpdir path** option indicates the directories in which the input files reside.
-The contents of “**path**” will override the default setting.
+The contents of "**path**" will override the default setting.
 This option may be used multiple times and can accept multiple arguments, supporting the use of wildcards.

 6. The **-pcprx reg_exp** option indicates the regular expression to be used in matching files in the search directories specified.
-The contents of “reg_exp” will override the default setting that matches all file names.
+The contents of "reg_exp" will override the default setting that matches all file names.
 If the search directories contain a large number of files, the user may specify that only a subset of those files be processed using a regular expression which will speed up the run time.

 Required arguments for the pcp_combine derive command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The “derive” run command must be followed by **stat_list** which is a comma-separated list of summary fields to be computed.
+1. The "derive" run command must be followed by **stat_list** which is a comma-separated list of summary fields to be computed.
 The **stat_list** may be set to sum, min, max, range, mean, stdev, and vld_count for the sum, minimum, maximum, range (max-min), average, standard deviation, and valid data count fields, respectively.

 Input files for pcp_combine add, subtract, and derive commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^